enriquezrene/enriquezrene.github.io/_posts/subscription/2017-04-24-subscription-ok.markdown

 Now you are part of our community, we are so glad to have you here.

-Please, d on't forget to pay us with a click on the ads if you enjoy this site.
+Please, don't forget to pay us with a click on the ads if you enjoy this site.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>